The best electric car lease deals in August 2026

 Polestar 4

-When Swedish design meets Chinese engineering, you get the Polestar 4 – an electric coupe-SUV that doesn’t just look the part, but is also filled to the brim with the latest and greatest in tech.
+This electric coupe-SUV doesn’t just look the part, but it's also filled to the brim with the latest and greatest in tech.

 Despite its compact exterior and coupe styling, the Polestar 4 pulls off quite the magic trick – offering more boot space than its physically larger sibling, the Polestar 3.